Nine Sisters

-The Nine Sisters or the Morros are a chain of twenty-three, although typically only nine are included, volcanic mountains and hills in western San Luis Obispo County, Southern California.
+The Nine Sisters or the Morros or Seven Sisters are a chain of twenty-three, although typically only nine or seven are included, volcanic mountains and hills in western San Luis Obispo County on the Central Coast of California.
 They run between Morro Bay and San Luis Obispo.

 Geography

 The peaks were created more than 20 million years ago during the Miocene Epoch of the Neogene Period, as volcanic plugs of magma which welled up and solidified inside softer rock which has since eroded away.
 Every plug, with the exception of just two, formed in a nearly straight line.

 Two of the plugs are in Morro Bay State Park.
 The highest is Bishop Peak at 1559 ft.

 Peaks

 The peaks in order from Morro Bay to San Luis Obispo, including their height, a sortable table.